Maximizing Clinical Use

 Presented by Dr. Catherine Jones-Hazledine

-The following video includes Dr. Catherine Jones-Hazledine’s talk, “Maximizing Clinical Use of Telehealth.”
+The following video includes Dr. Catherine Jones-Hazledine’s training, “Maximizing Clinical Use of Telehealth.”

 Use of Telehealth